mui/material-ui/docs/data/joy/guides/next-js-app-router/next-js-app-router.md

 To support the App Router, currently all components and hooks from Joy UI and other MUI libraries are exported with the `"use client"` directive.

 :::warning
-React Server Components does not replace, and is separate from server-side rendering (SSR).
-Client Components are still server-rendered to HTML.
+React Server Components should not be conflated with the concept of server-side rendering (SSR).
+So-called Client Components are still server-rendered to HTML.

-For more details, see this [explanation](https://github.com/reactwg/server-components/discussions/4) by the React team.
+For more details, see this [explanation of Client Components and SSR](https://github.com/reactwg/server-components/discussions/4) from the React Working Group.
 :::

 ## Using Joy UI with the App Router